 Among other things, this simple discipline shows us that we have a choice in what we do with our attention.
 And in the moment, we can choose to act or focus in a way that serves us.

-This is important because our actions have consequences.
-Sure, we can learn from our mistakes and apply what we learned in similar future situations, but mindfulness meditation is more about discovering our own instinctive tendencies.
-This will help us have the presence of mind to act accordingly, more wisely, rather than react mindlessly in emotionally taxing situations.
+Living mindfully is important because our actions always have consequences.
+Sure, we can learn from our mistakes and apply what we learned retrospectively, but mindfulness meditation is more about introspection; discovering our predispositions and tendencies.
+This helps us develop the presence of mind to act more intentionally and wisely, rather than mindlessly in our lives.

 Exercise for the mind…